Bryce Harper: College career

-He earned his GED in October 2009 in his junior year, reclassifying and making him eligible earlier for the Major League Baseball (MLB) draft in June 2010.
+Harper dropped out of high school after completing his sophomore year and earned his GED in October 2009, reclassifying and making him eligible earlier for the Major League Baseball (MLB) draft in June 2010.

 For the 2010 college season, 17-year-old Harper enrolled at the College of Southern Nevada of the Scenic West Athletic Conference (SWAC) in the National Junior College Athletic Association (NJCAA), where he was a catcher.
 His older brother Bryan, who had been his teammate at Las Vegas High School, was one of the Southern Nevada Coyotes' starting pitchers, and the brothers often worked as a battery.
 An advantage for Harper in his eventual transition to his MLB career was that the SWAC, like MLB, uses wooden bats in conference play.
 In 66 games, he hit 31 home runs with 98 RBIs, hitting .443 with a .526 OBP, and a .987 SLG.
 Harper's 31 home runs in 2010 broke the school's previous record of 12, and he was named the 2010 SWAC Player of the Year.

 In the Western district finals of the 2010 NJCAA World Series, Harper went 6-for-7 with five RBIs and hit for the cycle.
 The next day, in a doubleheader, he went 2-for-5 with a three-run double in the first game.
 In the second game, he went 6-for-6 with four home runs, a triple, and a double.

 On June 2 that year, Harper was ejected from a National Junior College World Series game by home plate umpire Don Gilmore for disputing a called third strike.
 Harper drew a line in the dirt with his bat as he left the plate, presumably to show where he thought the pitch was.
 It was Harper's second ejection of the year and resulted in a two-game suspension.
 The suspension ended his amateur career, and Southern Nevada lost the game from which Harper was ejected.
 With Harper suspended, the team also lost their next game, which eliminated them from the tournament.
 Harper won the 2010 Golden Spikes Award, given to the best amateur baseball player in the nation.